irfantoor/container/README.md

-# Irfan's Container
+# IrfanTOOR Container

 An abstraction for many types of containers with a single API:

-Adapter for storage:
+Storage:
  - Arrays
- - Files
- - ...

-Decorators:
- - NullDecorator
- - NoCaseDecorator
- - ReadOnlyDecorator
+ - SQLite
- - MD5Decorator
+ - Directory
- - ...
+ - Hybrid